L1os/AutoMark/README.md

 # AutoMark

 My university dissertation project.

 A tool designed for computer science university lecturers to automate marking student submissions.

-###### Use cases:
+### Use cases:

 Automatically generate test cases from a solution.
 Run an auto-generated test case on one or many submissions.
 - Generates a PDF with the results.

+### Items

+`setup.sh`
+Pulls docker image and creates container.

+`run.sh`
+Starts container and calls `browser.py` which launches a web browser once the container is running.

+`commands.txt`
+All commands from setup and run scripts, plus some variations and logs.

+`shared/`
+Container mount point, contains some other folders required by the app.

+`shared/solutions/`
+Contains `Sherlock.java`, a small file to test the auto generation feature.
+- code from [Sherlock and Anagrams](https://www.hackerrank.com/challenges/sherlock-and-anagrams/problem "Hackerrank Problem") discussions, written by [wilson155079](https://www.hackerrank.com/profile/wilson155079 "Hackerrank User").

+`shared/submissions/`
+Contains some .java files that are a copy of Sherlock.java with some code commented out - designed to fail 1/4 tests.